So what is a smart home?

-When paired with intelligent home devices, the phones that most of us carry in our pockets can make our homes safer, more comfortable and durable, and reduce our home energy consumption by as much as 30% in some cases.
+When paired with intelligent and connected home devices, the phones that most of us carry in our pockets can make our homes safer, more comfortable and durable, and reduce our home energy consumption by as much as 30% if carefully configured and specified.

-Heating systems and lights can be turned on or off, curtains and skylights can be opened or closed, home alarms activated or deactivated, and doors locked or unlocked, all with one touch on your portable device.
+Heating systems and lights can be turned on or off, curtains and skylights can be opened or closed, home alarms activated or deactivated, doors locked or unlocked, dishwashers, washing machines and even electric vehicle chargers activated optimally for energy savings in conjunction with smart meters and flexible energy pricing, all with one touch on your portable device.

 From a home durability perspective, there are sensors and devices that can send you a notification that a water leak has occurred, and that the system has shut the water off to prevent further damage.
 Even Captain Jean-Luc Picard would be impressed with some of the remotely-operated features and automated protections that are now available.